LuisguiPizana/gans-paper/README.md

 ## Points for Future Work and Improvements

-Given time constraints and initial decisions, there are several areas where this project can be improved and expanded upon:
+There are several areas where this project can be improved and expanded upon:

 - **Further Inspection in Architectures and Hyperparameter Selection**: As mentioned before, it is crucial to balance the training of the generator and the discriminator.
 Tuning the hyperparameters with more attention could provide a significant uplift in performance.